 6. Raise Funds (If Needed)

-Ghost kitchens are generally a low-cost affair, but costs can climb up to $30,000.
+Ghost kitchens are generally a low-cost affair—$20,000 to $60,000 depending on how much of a premium kitchen you build out.
 If that is outside your budget, you’ll need to raise funds.
 Crowdfunding is a great option, as is reaching out to friends and family for contributions or loans.
 If you plan to approach a bank for a small business loan, you should create a business plan to strengthen your loan application.
-You can find detailed instructions and a template in our guide How to Write a Restaurant Business Plan.

 Most ghost kitchens are housed within existing commercial kitchen spaces, so it is entirely possible to open a ghost concept without building or renovating a kitchen space.
 However, many ghost kitchens may discover that they need additional storage, especially if the business is busy.
 For example, if your chicken wing concept takes off, you may need to purchase additional freezers or reach-in refrigerators to hold enough stock for weekend rushes.
 If you work in a shared commercial kitchen like CloudKitchens, you may also need to supply your own equipment.